joaquinpelle/Skylight.jl/docs/src/radiativemodels.md

     η = 0.1)
 ```

-Compute the disk four-velocity at the position
+Compute the disk four-velocity at the position:

 ```julia
 u = zeros(4)
 rest_frame_four_velocity!(u, position, spacetime, disk, coords_top)
 ```

-Since the emission in the local rest frame is isotropic, we can use a random photon momentum
+Since the emission in the local rest frame is isotropic, use a random photon momentum

 ```julia
 momentum = rand(4)
 ```

-Compute the bolometric intensity and the specific intensity at an energy of $10^{-4}$ erg in the local rest frame
+Compute the bolometric intensity and the specific intensity at an energy of $10^{-4}$ erg in the local rest frame:

 ```julia
 Ibol = rest_frame_bolometric_intensity(position, momentum, u, g, spacetime, disk, coords_top)